RetroAchievements/docs/docs/developer-docs/alt-groups.md

+---
+title: Utilizing Alt Groups for Achievement Requirements
+description: Learn how to use Alt Groups to create alternative requirements for unlocking achievements, including examples, facts, and advanced techniques for conditional resets.
+---

 # Alt Groups

 Achievements can have groups added to them that allow for alternative requirements to unlock an achievement.
 These are called _Alt Groups_,